-- Subtype three, known as rhinophyma, is a rare form associated with thickening of the skin on your nose.
+- Subtype three, known as rhinophyma, is a rare form associated with the thickening of the skin on your nose.
 It usually affects men and is often accompanied by another subtype of rosacea.

-- Subtype four is known as ocular rosacea, and its symptoms are centred on the eye area.
+- Subtype four is known as the ocular rosacea, and its symptoms are centred on the eye area.

 What causes rosacea?